Gradient-Aerospace/HDF5Vectors.jl/docs/src/supported_types.md

 end
 ```

-Without `dims`, these array values use Julia byte serialization.
-That permits dimensions to vary from element to element, but is slower and cannot be interpreted outside Julia.
-Supplying `dims` does not force array-like storage when the array's values lack a supported elemental representation.
+Without `dims`, dynamically sized arrays use Julia byte serialization by default.
+This permits the dimensions to vary between elements, but the stored values cannot be interpreted by ordinary HDF5 readers outside Julia.

-## Composite Types
+## Structs and Other Records

-Concrete structs, heterogeneous tuples, and named tuples are stored field-by-field by default.
-Each field must itself have a supported representation, and composite types can be nested.
+Concrete structs are stored field-by-field by default, and their fields are inferred recursively.
+This is the normal representation for application data that should remain easy to inspect outside Julia.

 ```julia
 using StaticArrays